Blotch3D/Blotch3D/README.md

 When you change anything about a sprite's matrix, you also change the orientation and position of its child sprites, if any.
 That is, subsprites reside in the parent sprite's coordinate system.
+For example, if a child sprite's matrix scales it by 3, and its parent sprite's matrix scales by 4, then the child sprite will be scaled by 12.
+Likewise, rotation, shear, and translation are inherited, as well.

 There are also static and instance Matrix methods and operator overloads to combine (multiply) matrices to form a single matrix which combines